tangentsoft/pidp8i/examples/README.md

 | `obj/*.lst`    | the human-readable assembler output
 | `bin/*-pal.pt` | the machine-readable assembler output (RIM format)

-There are three ways to run these on your PiDP-8/I, each starting with one of the above three files:
+There are several ways to run these on your PiDP-8/I, each starting with one of the above three files:

 1. Transcribe the assembly program text to a file within a PDP-8